digime/digime-sdk-ios/docs/docsets/.docset/Contents/Resources/Documents/guides/Migration Tips.md

 <br>

+# DigiMeSDK 4.x.x Migration Tips

+Here are some key SDK changes that may help you get to grips with it if you are migrating from 3.x.x to 4.x.x versions:

+1. `DMEPushConfiguration` now needs to instantiated with a private key.

+2. For consistency, all callbacks now occur on the main thread, so you may need to adjust your code to take this into account.

 # DigiMeSDK 3.x.x Migration Tips
 Here are some key SDK changes that may help you get to grips with it if you are migrating from 2.x.x to 3.x.x versions: